red-blox/zap/docs/config/events.md

 # Events

-Events are the primary way of communicating between the client and the server.
-Events are what is actually exposed from Zap's generated API.
+Events are the primary method of communicating between the client and the server.
+Events are also what is exposed to the developer from Zap's generated API.

 ## Defining Events